shoeffner/mthesis/src/models_and_methods.md

 design.
 By first recreating an eye tracking experiment [@Judd2009] and finding out what the needs for such an experiment are, \Gaze{} is developed around a very simple API.
-Extendability is given by a modular design. \Gaze{} builds around a multi-purpose data processing pipeline in which each steps performs a small task.
+Extendability is given by a modular design. \Gaze{} builds around a multi-purpose data processing pipeline in which each step performs a small task.
 It is taken great care to allow for simple extensions using custom steps, for which instructions are provided in
 @sec:writing-a-custom-pipeline-step.
 One step towards easy extension is also making the source code available for free and as open source software.
-This way everyone can inspect it, reproduce the results of this thesis and extend \Gaze{}, criticize it, modify it, or built upon it.
+This way everyone can inspect it, reproduce the results of this thesis and extend \Gaze{}, criticize it, modify it, or build upon it.
 These are the reasons why publishing the source code and software alongside scientific contributions is very crucial in science [@Barnes2010].
 To make it easy to do anything of the above with \Gaze{}, it tries to follow many good practices and provides a thorough